 The CADCAM Wizard for finding optimum parameters for pocketing…

-Cut Optimizer was a great advancement–finally a tool that made determining the best Cut Depth or Cut Width a science.
+Cut Optimizer was a great advancement–finally a tool that made determining the best Depth of Cut or Cut Width a science.
 But the CADCAM Wizards are even more powerful and strangely enough, simpler to use.
 CADCAM Wizards are a feature included with every copy of G-Wizard Calculator.
 They’re accessed by clicking the CADCAM tab.
 Imagine having an assistant who was really good at figuring out “Cut Recipes.”
 A Cut Recipe is everything you need to know in order to tell the CAM software how to generate a toolpath to cut a particular feature:

 – Which tool to use

-– Cut Depth and Cut Width
+– Depth of Cut and Cut Width

 Moreover, you want the recipe to address both roughing and finishing without you having to tell your assistant anything additional.
 Lastly, you want this assistant to ask you as few questions as possible.
 After all, your time is valuable.
 Let the assistant worry about the details.